Calendar » APRIL 2015

 Ashland School of Dance Spring Recital will be held at the Ashland High School Auditorium at 6pm.
 Tickets available at the dance studio, 511 1/2 W. Main St. For more information and tickets, call 715-292-3567 or visit site.ashlandschoolofdance.info.

-Roly Poly Contest & Dinner Sponsored by the Mellen Area Chamber of Commerce, Morse Town Hall, Mellen, WI.
-Contest judging at 2:00 Dinner 4pm-6pm.
-Dinner ticket enters you in the grand prize drawing (need to be present to win) Grand Prize: Dinner for two at the Deep Water Grille and a night stay at the Americinn in Ashland, a $200.00 value.
-Chinese raffle (drawings start at 6:00)—50/50 raffle.
+Roly Poly Contest & Dinner.
+Sponsored by the Mellen Area Chamber of Commerce, Morse Town Hall, Mellen.
+Contest judging at 2pm.
+Dinner is from 4-6pm.
+Dinner ticket enters you in the grand prize drawing (need to be present to win).
+Grand Prize: Dinner for two at the Deep Water Grille and a one-night stay at the AmericInn in Ashland, a $200.00 value.
+Chinese raffle (drawings start at 6:pm)—50/50 raffle.
 715-274-2136. www.mellenwi.com

 2nd Annual Ashland Women’s 6-Person Partner Team Pool Tournament.
 This pool tournament will be held at multiple bars in Ashland and will start at 9:30am.
 For more information and to sign up, call 715-682-4870.